Peter Lord

-Peter Duncan Fraser Lord (born 4 November 1953) is a British animator, director, producer and co-founder of the Academy Award and BAFTA Award-winning Aardman Animations studio, an animation firm best known for its clay-animated films and shorts, particularly those featuring plasticine team Wallace & Gromit.
+Sir Peter Duncan Fraser Lord (born 4 November 1953) is a British animator, director, producer and co-founder of the Academy Award and BAFTA Award-winning Aardman Animations studio, an animation firm best known for its clay-animated films and shorts, particularly those featuring plasticine team Wallace & Gromit.
 He also directed Chicken Run along with Nick Park from DreamWorks Animation, and The Pirates!
 In an Adventure with Scientists! from Columbia Pictures and Sony Pictures Animation which was nominated for Best Animated Feature at the 85th Academy Awards.

 Lord is the producer/executive producer of every Aardman work, including Chicken Run, Arthur Christmas and Flushed Away.

 Life and career

 Lord was born in Bristol, England.
-In collaboration with David Sproxton, a friend of his youth at school together in Woking in the 1960s, he realized his dream of "making and taking an animated movie".
+After a period living in Australia, he attended Woking Grammar School and in collaboration with David Sproxton, a friend of his youth from that school in the 1960s, he realized his dream of "making and taking an animated movie".
 He graduated in English from the University of York in 1976.
 He and Sproxton founded Aardman as a low-budget backyard studio, producing shorts and trailers for publicity.
 Their work was first shown as part of the BBC TV series Vision On.
 In 1977, they created Morph, a stop-motion animated character made of Plasticine, who was usually a comic foil to the TV presenter Tony Hart.
 With his amoral friend Chas, he appeared in a series of children's art programmes including Take Hart, Hartbeat and Smart.
 From 1980 to 1981, Morph appeared in his own TV series The Amazing Adventures of Morph.

 Experiments with animated clay characters synchronized with 'live' recorded soundtracks led to a series of films in the style of animated documentary.
 The first two were part of the BBC TV series Animated Conversations and were called "Down and Out" (1977) and "Confessions of a Foyer Girl" (1978).
 These were followed in 1983 by Conversation Pieces, a series of five-minute-long films produced for Channel 4.
 They were called "On Probation", Sales Pitch, "Palmy Days", "Late Edition" and "Early Bird".

 In 1985, Nick Park joined the group.